 Weight & Noise rating

-• The heavier RedMax EBZ8500, standing at 24.7 lbs, dwarfs the 21.6 lbs of the Stihl BR 600, and may be more physically demanding to operate.
+• The heavier RedMax EBZ8500, weighing 24.7 lbs, surpasses the 21.6 lbs of the Stihl BR 600, requiring more effort to maneuver and resulting in increased fatigue during prolonged use.

 Engine specs comparison

-• When compared, the Stihl BR 600's engine displacement at 64.8cc is lesser than the 75.6cc of the RedMax EBZ8500.
-Therefore, the second may consume more fuel per stroke and is in turn be more powerful.
+• When compared, the engine displacement of the Stihl BR 600, at 64.8cc, is less than the 75.6cc of the RedMax EBZ8500.
+Consequently, the latter may consume more fuel per stroke, resulting in a potentially higher power output.

 • Each of these blowers requires a fuel/oil mix to operate, as the RedMax EBZ8500 features a 2-cycle engine, and the Stihl BR 600 is powered by the Stihl 4-Mix 4-stroke engine.